Karan071/Backend-concepts/Notes/Notes.md

 ## Data Modelling with Mongoose

 - Things to keep in mind while designing a Data model, think of all the data point / fields which are required for the backend, so accordingly we can plan the Model with ease.
+- Planning the Data model is required for a better and a successful execution of the Project.

 ![alt text](image-6.png)

+Mongoose : Mongoose is a MongoDB object modeling tool designed to work in an asynchronous environment.
+Mongoose supports Node.js and Deno (alpha).

+##  Steps to create a schema:
+    import mongoose from "mongoose"
+    mongoose.connect("connection string");

+    const userSchema = new mongoose.Schema({
+        title : String
+        // other fields
+    })

+    export const User = mongoose.model("User",userSchema)

+    // whenever we save the schema in mongo db it make the name plural eg. "Todo" => todos (lower case and 's' is added in the end)

+    note : In MongoDB, especially when using Object Data Modeling (ODM) libraries like Mongoose, collection naming follows certain conventions to maintain consistency and predictability.
+Here's why a model named "Todo" typically maps to a collection named "todos"